MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### OneNote.SafeBootResetCrashCounterOnAppSuspend, Office.OneNote.Android.SafeBootResetCrashCounterOnAppSuspend, Office.Android.EarlyTelemetry.SafeBootResetCrashCounterOnAppSuspend

 The critical signal is sent when we're resetting the crash counter on app suspend before safe boot dialog is shown.
 This marker is required to track and diagnose the health of the app.
 A safe boot dialog is shown when the app crashes multiple times continuously.
 It gives the user an option to reset the app.
-This marker will help  figure out if Safe boot dialog wasn't shown to a user despite hitting trigger criteria.
+This marker helps  figure out if Safe boot dialog wasn't shown to a user despite hitting trigger criteria.

 The following fields are collected: